vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 SmartApps are developed in a sandboxed environment.
 The sandbox is a way to limit developers to a specific subset of the Groovy language for performance and security.
-We have
-`documented <../introduction/groovy-the-smartthings-programming-language.html#groovy-sandboxing>`__ the main ways this should affect you.
+We have :ref:`documented <groovy-for-smartthings>` the main ways this should affect you.

 Execution Location
 ------------------